 1) Buy from reliable and authorized dealers

-You wouldn’t want to buy a gadget (especially tech gadget) from black market vendors.
+You wouldn’t want to buy a gadget (especially techy gadget) from black market vendors.
 The chances to be satisfied with your purchase are rather poor.
-It will probably have some problems after a weeks or days.
+It will probably have some problems after a week or even few days.
 It’s better to buy gadgets from brands that have efficient customer support and guarantee certificate.
 And don’t forget about Rule 1 – always research!
-The brand should be able to offer you an immediate solution in case your gadget suddenly stops working or it malfunctions.
+The brand should be able to offer you an immediate solution in case the gadget suddenly stops working or it malfunctions.

 2) Read the user’s guide